google/zetasql/docs/functions-and-operators.md

 **Description**

-A scalar function that takes one or more `input` values and aggregates them into a [HyperLogLog++][hll-link-to-hyperloglog-wikipedia] sketch.
+An aggregate function that takes one or more `input` values and aggregates them into a [HyperLogLog++][hll-link-to-hyperloglog-wikipedia] sketch.
 Each sketch is represented using the `BYTES` data type.
 You can then merge sketches using `HLL_COUNT.MERGE` or `HLL_COUNT.MERGE_PARTIAL`.
 If no merging is needed, you can extract the final count of distinct values from the sketch using